-Only logged in users can watch the video
+Only logged in users can watch the content

 This session will cover a Complete Mesocolic Excision (CME) with D3 dissection for colon cancer.
 This is a modern type of combined surgical procedure.
 Currently, both European and Japanese doctors are doing an increasing number of these procedures with lymph node dissection and Complete Mesocolic Excision.